AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 In the `cons x xs ++ ys` case, the result type is refined to `Vec A (suc (n + m))`, allowing us to build a `suc`-long result on the right hand side with `cons`.

-Agda function definitions must be total, hence pattern matching must be exhaustive and recursive calls must be structurally decreasing.
+Function definitions must be total, hence pattern matching must be exhaustive and recursive calls must be structurally decreasing.
 Dependent pattern matching with structural recursion allows us to write the same proofs as inductive eliminators, but with a more convenient interface and less administrative burden.
-Also, injectivity and disjointness of term constructors is implicit in pattern matching, while they have to be separately proven when using eliminators.
+For instance, injectivity and disjointedness of term constructors is implicit in pattern matching while they have to be separately proven when using eliminators.

 As a notational convention, we shall take cues from the Idris [@brady2013idris] programming language and sometimes leave implicit parameters implicit even in type declarations of functions or constructors.
 In this style, declaring `_++_` looks as follows: